-On January 11, 2018, a jurisdictional wetlands delineation was conducted on the project site utilizing the methods and procedures prescribed in the Arid West supplement.
+On January 31, 2018, a jurisdictional wetlands delineation was conducted on the project site utilizing the methods and procedures prescribed in the Arid West supplement.
 The project site was walked to identify and map potential jurisdictional wetland features within the study area.
-No potential jurisdictional wetland features were identified within the proposed footprint.
+No potential jurisdictional wetland features were identified within the proposed footprint1.
+A remnant creek channel was identified downslope of the proposed project but this channel will not be directly impacted as a result of construction.
+The channel supports a few native oaks however most of these were badly burned during the October 2017 fires that came through this area.